What is Wiskott-Aldrich syndrome?

 - follow the clinician’s recommendations for vaccinations

 Some of the standard childhood vaccinations are safe for children with Wiskott-Aldrich syndrome and some are not.
-Because their B-cells of children with Wiskott-Aldrich syndrome do not function properly, their bodies cannot produce the normal antibodies that fight off viruses.
+Because the B cells of children with Wiskott-Aldrich syndrome do not function properly, their bodies cannot produce the normal antibodies that fight off viruses.
 Since some vaccines are actually live viruses, they pose too high a risk of infection to be safe for a child with a weakened immune system.

 Because your child's B cells may not produce antibodies against infection, he may need regular infusions (administration through a vein) of the antibody immunoglobin (also known as immune globin or gammaglobin).